Buyer Fit Snapshot

 Inside a molded fiber plant, the economics usually work because the base material is abundant, the forming process is efficient, and the trays can be stacked tightly on a pallet.
 Recycled paper fiber, which is the backbone of many tray programs, keeps the price of molded pulp trays competitive against foam and custom plastic inserts, especially where moderate protection matters more than a glossy presentation finish.

 A small appliance brand I worked with was paying for corrugated inserts, corner pads, and a separate chipboard divider kit, yet the warehouse still logged 2.5% product damage on cross-country shipments.
-We moved them to molded pulp inserts with a tighter cavity profile.
+We moved them to Molded Pulp Inserts with a tighter cavity profile.
 The unit price was a few cents higher than the old paper parts, though the total pack-out dropped because three SKUs disappeared and breakage fell to under 1%.
 That kind of change usually matters more than a penny-by-penny comparison.

 The price of molded pulp trays also becomes easier to justify once freight efficiency enters the conversation.
 These trays nest, stack, and palletize well compared with bulky alternatives, which means fewer cartons, fewer wasted trailer cubes, and less need for void-fill.
 If your current packout leans on kraft paper, air pillows, or molded corner blocks, a cleaner tray design may trim the cost per shipped carton in a very real way.

 Food brands, retail component suppliers, medical packagers, and manufacturers of fragile consumer goods often care less about eco messaging than people assume.
 They care about protection, repeatability, and line speed.
-I’ve watched produce operations in Guangdong and cosmetic assembly lines in Shenzhen choose fiber trays because the trays held shape through humidity swings better than thin paperboard inserts, and that stability kept production moving instead of slowing down for rework.
+I’ve watched produce operations in Guangzhou and cosmetic assembly lines in Shenzhen choose fiber trays because the trays held shape through humidity swings better than thin paperboard inserts, and that stability kept production moving instead of slowing down for rework.

 For a useful benchmark, compare your packaging against accepted transport test methods from ISTA and look at material sourcing guidance from the EPA recycling resources.
 Those references help buyers judge value beyond the sticker price.